Open-Data-Science-at-SIO/RNAseq-workshop-2017/LC-github.md

 # Create a new repository

-Github has special terms for their parts and workflows, but these are all basically related to storing files and moving them around.
-A repo (or repository) is just like a folder.
-Forking, pushing, pulling and cloning are all processes but they are all basically just copying and moving files around.
+Github has special terms for their parts and workflows (forking, pushing, pulling and cloning).
+These are all basically related to storing files and moving them around.
+A repo (or repository) is like a folder.

-Go to [github.com](https://github.com/), sign in (sign up if you haven't already).
+Go to [github.com](https://github.com/), sign in (or sign up if you haven't already).
-Go to your profile page (e.g.  Lisa's is [https://github.com/ljcohen](https://github.com/ljcohen), then select "New repository".
+Then go to your profile page (e.g.  Lisa's is [https://github.com/ljcohen](https://github.com/ljcohen), then select "New repository".

    [![new_repo](_static/git_new_repository.thumb.png)](_static/git_new_repository.png)